-Once we reach the park, we observe many giraffes, grazing on the grass-covered mountain slopes.
-Their pattern is quite unique, and some authorities consider them a hybrid between reticulated giraffe (Giraffa camelopardalis ssp. reticulata) and Masai giraffe (G. c. ssp. tippelskirchi).
-They have been dubbed Galana giraffes.
+Once we reach the park, we observe many giraffes (Giraffa camelopardalis) grazing on the grass-covered mountain slopes.
+Their pattern is quite unique, and some authorities consider them a hybrid between reticulated giraffe, subspecies reticulata, and Masai giraffe, subspecies tippelskirchi.
+They are sometimes called Galana giraffes.

 Our camp is situated at a beautiful spot in the foothills of Mount Meru, beneath a few large trees, which are enveloped by strangler figs (Ficus).
 The area around our camp is an important feeding area for animals like giraffe, bushbuck (Tragelaphus scriptus), warthog (Phacochoerus africanus), and a tiny antelope, a subspecies of Kirk’s dik-dik (Madoqua kirkii ssp. cavendishi).

 Birdlife is abundant, including Hartlaub’s turaco (Tauraco hartlaubi), paradise flycatcher (Terpsiphone viridis), and, along streams, mountain wagtail (Motacilla clara) – a habitat quite similar to that of the Eurasian grey wagtail (M. cinerea).
 A young crowned eagle (Stephanoaetus coronatus) is calling from a tree.